 North Carolina - How long did it take to run the CAMx model?
 How did EPA do the post processing to get into dvs?

-Brian – run time is dependent on the computer, but normally ran for ½ hour/day with the source categories case taking a little longer.
+Brian – run time is dependent on the computer, but normally ran for ½ hour/day (running on 64 CPUs) with the source categories case taking about twice as long.

 CenSARA – it may be good to try to have EPA attend the December national workshop to build on the conversation today.